nathaliesommer/PredPrey-HabitatDomains/README.md

 ##### Reports

 - ODD for the 5-year Netlogo model
-- ODD for the 1-year Netlogo model
+- ODD for the supplemental 1-year Netlogo model

 ##### Output_Figures